jaysondale/PowerGenerationSim/README.md

 # PowerGenerationSim
-Simple windmill simulator for Design Project B
+This project is a simple windmill simulator for the ES1050 Design Project B at Western University.
+The project employs a Model-View-Controller structure.